molebox/hungry-bear-gatsby-default/README.md

 1.  **Start developing.**

-    Add your Sanity projectId and dataset reference.
+    Add your Sanity projectId and dataset reference in gatsby-config.js

     ```sh
         options: {